-Community Development Block Grant (CDBG) Mitigation
+Community Development Block Grant (CDBG) for Mitigation

 Column Paragraph